soggybag/Front-end-Web-Class-5/README.md

     - Try using two different fonts one for the headline and another for the copy
     - Try using one font, but use a different style for the headline.
       - Choose a font that has extra styles take a look at [Open Sans](https://fonts.google.com/specimen/Open+Sans)
+    - Challenge yourself further:
+      - For each font pair style